How to Make the Perfect cup of Tea

 Let's cut to the chase:

-4. Brew for the recommended time, and to stop your pot getting cold use a tea cozy or cosey.
+5. Brew for the recommended time, remove the leaves, and to keep your tea hot use a tea cozy.